 Dr Nicholas Smallwood is a consultant acute physician in Basingstoke and member of the Society for Acute Medicine Council.
 He has a keen interest in medical education, point-of-care ultrasound and integrating enhanced care services within the acute medical unit.
 He sat on the working group that developed the inaugural cross-specialty enhanced care guidance in 2020, and then co-chaired the committee who published enhanced care guidance for acute medicine in 2022.

-Dr Nicholas SmallwoodConsultant in acute medicine, Hampshire Hospitals NHS Foundation Trust
+Dr Nick SmallwoodConsultant in acute medicine, Hampshire Hospitals NHS Foundation Trust

 Enhanced care for the front door